Coronavirus: Contact tracing to be extended to suspected cases in effort to combat Covid-19

 A team of 1,400 health officials will now begin contacting those who have been in close quarters with suspected cases instead of just confirmed positive cases.

-It comes as the CEO of the HSE Paul Reid said that the health service is moving towards its goal of having 10,000 beds available across the health service to accommodate sick patients.
+It comes as the chief executive of the HSE Paul Reid said that the health service is moving towards its goal of having 10,000 beds available across the health service to accommodate sick patients.

 Main points: